 Nicklaus, known as the ‘Golden Amigo’ for his role in spearheading the growth of golf in Los Cabos with his prolific output, returned to build five additional layouts at the tip of the Baja Peninsula after the 1992 debut of Palmilla.
 Yet this idyllic 27-hole facility celebrates its silver anniversary as the queen of Cabo’s golf courses.

-Baja.com is a comprehensive online source of first-hand travel information for the Baja California Peninsula.
-We offer Baja travelers expert advice about local restaurants, hotels, vacation rentals and activities, as well as guides, maps, complete event calendars and great stories about incredible travel destinations, from Tijuana to Cabo San Lucas.
-We also provide free personal travel consulting, planning and booking services in Los Cabos, Todos Santos and La Paz, with prices that match or are below best advertised price.
-For more information, please call toll-free (US/CAN) 855-BAJA-411 or email us at email@example.com.
+Baja.com is a comprehensive online source of first-hand travel information for the Baja California Peninsula, supported by a full-service tour operator staffed by Baja locals (our “Baja Travel Savants”).
+We offer Baja travelers expert advice about local restaurants, hotels and vacation rentals, as well as guides, maps and articles about events, sports and activities.
+We provide bilingual customer support, information and sales seven days a week, 365 days a year.
+For more information, call toll-free (US/CAN) at 855-BAJA-411 or email us at email@example.com.